What Are References—Really?

 Types of References

-Employment References: People who are familiar with, and can speak positively about your work.
+People who are familiar with, and can speak positively about your work.
 The best employment references are your current and former bosses.
 Colleagues, customers, and other managers are also effective references.

-Professional References: People who are professional colleagues can serve as references.
+People who are professional colleagues can serve as references.
 You may share a professional association membership or leadership position, have worked on a committee together, or organized and led the neighborhood condo association, as examples.

-Personal References: People who know you and your personal life well.
+People who know you and your personal life well.
 Personal references are often friends, fellow volunteers in social situations, ministers or other clergy members, and colleagues who know you both personally and professionally.

 Delivery of References: How Do Your References Tell About You?

-Written References: Written references are difficult to acquire and are quickly dated and inconsequential.
+Written references are difficult to acquire and are quickly dated and inconsequential.
 Many employers refuse to provide written references for fear of eventual litigation.
 This is why so many organizations now refer requests for written references to their Human Resources offices; these offices usually provide employment verification and little more.

 Many employers ask their employees to refrain from writing references as well; written references have a short shelf life but many recipients use them well beyond the time frame their writer intended.
+HR professionals received references that are out-of-date regularly and do not find them helpful.
+(What have you done lately?)

 You'll want to try to obtain written references from employers who are going out of business, bosses who are retiring or moving to another company, college professors who may not stay closely in touch with you, and colleagues with whom you expect little interaction in the future.
 Other references are more effective delivered verbally.

-Verbal References: Verbal references are informal and you might expect more cooperation from your current supervisor and other important references when a written reference is not required from them.
+Verbal references are informal and you might expect more cooperation from your current supervisor and other important references when a written reference is not required from them.
 Many people are willing to discuss your strengths if you have been an effective, contributing employee.
 They wish you well and hope that your next professional or career moves are successful.

 Always prepare your references in advance for a potential reference check.
 They can't help you if they don't know what you need.
 Especially in a job search, employers do check references more and more often.

-Develop References While Employed
+Develop Your References While Employed

 You'll want to develop employment references, professional references, and personal references while you are currently employed.
 Scrambling for references when you find yourself in the job market unexpectedly is the worst time to find and develop references.